 Everything You Need To Know About Power Of Attorney After The Death Of A Loved One

-58% of people age 53 to 71 have estate planning documents that will help manage their estate in the event of their death.
+58% of people age 53 to 71 have estate planning documents that will help manage their estate in the event of POA after death.

 When that happens, an estate executor is named that will take over the legal and financial obligations of the deceased.
-But if that person has a power of attorney, then what happens with power of attorney after death?
+But if that person has a power of attorney, then what happens with POA after death?

 Figuring out the legal terms following a death is a difficult but necessary task.
-In this guide, we’ll tell you where one role starts and the other ends.
-Keep reading to learn more about the legal power of attorney and their role after death.
+In this guide, we’ll tell you where one role starts and the other ends of estate attorney.
+Keep reading to learn more about there is power of attorney valid after death and the legal power of attorney and their role after death.

 What Is Legal Power of Attorney?